opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 Converted to TypeScript.
 ```

-This creates a starter project that includes TypeScript support, which you then modify as you wish.
+This creates a starter project that includes TypeScript support, which you can then modify as you wish.

 Then you'll have to tell `npm` to download dependencies and start the project in development mode, like we usually do: